It sounds truly awful because as Rav Schwartz notes, these three were "only" one-third of previous generations.

-Anyway, the oh-so exalted female judge ruled that it's best for children to be with their mothers, especially in a nuclear family situation (as opposed to living with a single father) and so my friend needed to stay in her toxic environment.
+Anyway, the oh-so exalted female judge ruled it's best for children to be with their mother, especially in a nuclear family situation (as opposed to living with a single father) and so my friend needed to stay in her profoundly toxic environment.

 Ooh, it's best for the child!
 It's in the child's best interests to remain in a family with a stable marriage and a mother and a (step) father!

-It doesn't matter that they're abusive creeps!
+It doesn't matter they're abusive creeps!
 Family first!
 It's best for the child!

-And so much for the wiser & more compassionate authority of a female...
+And so much for the supposedly wiser & more compassionate authority of a female...

 (And no, the judge didn't have a bias, like being a Mormon herself.
-She was apparently stupid & immoral all on her own.)
+She was apparently able to be stupid & immoral all on her own.)